imike57/scriptify/README.md

 The Scriptify extension provides the following configuration options:

 - **Global Folder Location**: Specifies the location of the global folder where global scripts are stored.
 You can change this setting by updating the `scriptify.globalFolderLocation` configuration value.

+- **Script Download Location**: Define a download source for scripts, which can either be a tag or branch of the main repository.
+By default, the current extension version is used.
+You can change this setting by updating the `scriptify.scriptDownloadLocation` configuration value.

 ## Example